 Step 1.
 Using a phone or video camera, have a helper video your ride from Letter C, ideally in an outdoor arena/field during the daytime.
-For best results, the camera should not be facing into the sun.
+For best results, the phone/camera should be held horizontally and not be facing into the sun.
 An indoor or covered arena may be used if the lighting is good—the better the lighting conditions, the better you will look.
 Make sure the sound is turned ON.

 Step 2.
 Prior to entering the ring, your videographer must show a cell phone displaying the date and time.
 Without stopping the video, speak into the camera stating your name and your horse’s name, the level and test you are riding and then continue, without editing (no stop and starting) into the arena.